Get alerts of updates about «Organised leisure activities»

 - Provide information to participants, parents and instructors / volunteers that sick people, even with mild symptoms, and people who are in quarantine or in isolation cannot participate.

-- Provide necessary training and information on implemented infection control measures to instructors / volunteers, participants and parents.
+- Provide necessary training and information about infection control measures to instructors / volunteers, participants and parents.

 - Assess whether there is a need for information in several languages.